0xchase/unnamed-framework/README.md

 ## Future projects/research

 As the framework nears completion, it could be used for various projects like:
- - A challenge binary for
+ - A challenge binary for anti-debugging techniques
+ - Build more advanced meterpreter
- - Research which injection techniques are stealthy, evaluate different anti-virus products
+ - Research which injection techniques are reliable and stealthy, evaluate against different anti-virus products
+ - Would be useful for game hacking

 ---